configuresystems/restful-api-with-flask/README.md

 Part 2:  Start structuring our framework, creating our GET endpoints, and creating new unittests to ensure our changes dont break anything

+Part 3:  Conjure methods for submitting new tasks, updating tasks, and deleting tasks

 # Requirements

 Aptitude Packages: